 - Light therapy

-If diagnosed with RLS, a doctor may prescribe medical intervention such as:
+If diagnosed with RLS, a doctor may prescribe medical interventions such as:

 - Iron supplementation

-- Agents that act on the nervous system: carbidopa/levodopa, dopamine agonists, Gabapentin
+- Agents that act on the nervous system, such as carbidopa/levodopa, dopamine agonists, and Gabapentin

-Several studies over the last 25 years have identified an association between RLS and Chronic Venous Insufficiency (CVI), or vein disease.
+Restless leg syndrome and venous insufficiency studies over the last several years have identified an association between RLS and chronic venous insufficiency (CVI), or vein disease.
 Patients with CVI will often have: